NajifaAnjum/GitLearning/README.md

 # ReadmeFile

-# How to push code using Git bash
+# How to push code using Git bash/CLI

 * 1.Create a new repo.Set repository name as NajifaAnjum.github.io/
 * 2.download git bash